CHAMBER APRON IN INDIGO CHAMBRAY LINEN

 A LIFETIME PIECE.
 DESIGNED AND HANDMADE IN THE UNITED STATES BY INTRIGUING WOMEN.

 (Also available in Lilac Linen, White Linen, Grey Linen and Pink and Chambray Stripe Linen.)

 Free (one size fit's most) Extra yardage and extra long ties to accommodate a multitude of body types.
 Tie it in the front or back.

 ALWAYS and generously sized.
 These are so dreamy with a tender rounded entry.

 Linen becomes softer and more absorbent after each wash!
 Wash on low temperatures in lukewarm or cold water with like colors.
 Use the gentle machine cycle and a mild detergent to protect the fibers.
 Feel free to tumble dry on low temperatures.
 Remove from the dryer when still slightly damp to avoid the linen becoming stiff, and hang or lie flat to finish off the drying process.
 Iron...only if you can't live with yourself if you don't.

 We've styled this with the sweetest lace trimmed antique cotton blouse from France, a simple linen skirt and a pair of Zkano socks.
-Also shown with our French Market Backpack and our Lycée Tie Top Bags.
+Also shown with our Lycée Tie Top Bags.